 If the student still believes the grade was issued in error, one further step may be taken.

 If the matter is still not resolved through mediation with the department chair, a three member committee shall be appointed by the chair to handle the final appeal.
-This committee shall be made up of three full-time tenured or tenure track faculty members, two or whom should be from outside the department in which the appeal was initiated, and may be a regular standing committee or a committee specially convened as circumstances warrant.
+This committee shall be made up of three full-time tenured or tenure track faculty members, two of whom should be from outside the department in which the appeal was initiated, and may be a regular standing committee or a committee specially convened as circumstances warrant.
 A written appeal, including supporting documentation, must be made by the student to this committee.
 This appeal should be received in the departmental office no more than two weeks following the department chair's recommendation.
 It is requested that the committee then investigate the matter and render a decision within one month.
-This committee may reject the student's appeal, ask the faculty member to change the grade to an appropriate level, or, as a last resort, change the grade themselves.
+This committee may reject the student's appeal, request that the faculty member change the grade to an appropriate level, or, as a last resort, change the grade themselves.
 The decision of the faculty appeal committee constitutes the final level of university appeal open to the student.

-grade has been issued.
+the grade has been issued.